trstlabs/networks/testnet/intento-ics-test-1/README.md

 sudo journalctl -u intentod -f -o cat
 ```

-After 2/3 of validators run the node, the chain will start producing blocks.
+After 2/3 of the voting power runs their node, the chain produces blocks.

+Next, you can set your node up to be a governor on the consumer chain by registering as a validator.

 ---